Past Prime: A Story of Growing Old & Going Home During the Pandemic

 Our sneak attack successful, we exchange goodbyes with Bob and jump back in the truck for the 20-mile ride home.

-We’re less than five miles down the road when he barks “Pull over!”
+We’re less than five miles down the road when Dad barks “Pull over!”
 I look over and recognize his in-car pee dance that I’ve become familiar with over the years.
 I find a driveway and pull off.
-You can see some of the windows on the house, so I tell him to hurry up.
+You can see some of the windows on the house from the road, so I tell him to hurry up.